 There are many white water outfitters that cover this region along with combination tours.
 I ended up taking a biking/tea plantation visit and then a white water rafting tour on the Mae Taeng River through a tour provider called Asian Oasis.

-They also offer a fantastic eco retreat in the area called Lisu Lodge that is an amazing experience with the food included into the price of the stay.
+They also offer a fantastic eco-retreat in the area called Lisu Lodge that is an amazing experience with the food included in the price of the stay.

 Noel, Travel Photo Discovery

 Looking for an adrenaline rush in SE Asia?
 Chiang Mai has just the place.
 A few miles southwest of the city, there is an abandoned quarry that has been filled in with water.

 For just a few baht, you can hire a taxi and make your way down the highway.
 Once you get there, there’s nothing between you and the water except open air.